mohammed-stalin/nlp_fourthLab/README.md

 ## Model Evaluation Metrics
 - **Accuracy**: The proportion of correct predictions out of the total number of predictions.
-- **Loss**: The value of the loss function, indicating how well the model is performing.
+- **Loss**: The value of the loss function, indicates how well the model is performing.
 - **F1 Score**: The harmonic mean of precision and recall, providing a single metric that balances both.